 Many companies spend a lot of their product budget on features that users never wanted The main problem is not a lack of talent or creativity, but relying on untested assumptions.
 Even when features seem …

-Design is often described as a process, but the truth is that real product work rarely moves in a straight line.
-It loops.
-It bends.
-It pauses due to dependencies, then accelerates when alignment …
+Design is often described as a linear process, but the truth is that real product work rarely moves in a straight line.
+It loops, it bends, it pauses due to dependencies, then accelerates.
+Over …